asam139/iHolidays/README.md

 - Lets you define a clear usage of different **endpoints** with **associated enum values**.
 - Treats test stubs as first-class citizens so **unit testing** is super-easy.
 - **Plugins** to log, authentication, etc.

+Also definitely it is well maintained and quite small (only a few classes and protocols).

 ### XCoordinator